📚

 Now, instead of having no atoms with a formal charge of 0, we have two atoms with a formal charge of 0.
 The electrons are placed correctly, resulting in a stable bond🎉.

-The polyatomic ion also has resonance now, so you should draw all 4 ways of representing it and know the bonds are 5/4 order.
+The ion also now as resonance, so you should draw all 4 ways of representing it and know the bonds are 5/4 order.

 Since there were 3 oxygen atoms with a -1 charge, the sum is -3, which is equal to the -3 charge of the polyatomic ion.